 * * *

 Hopefully, your departure will go smoothly and you can soon focus on settling in in your new home.
-Safe travels and good luck!
+Please spread a good word about Brno to potential workers/business people/students looking for opportunities and experience and refer to us or the #brnoregion!

 Picture by the City of Brno.